22 Great Places to Take Kids This Summer to Keep Them Entertained

 11. Get up close and personal with nature

 There’s nothing more sublime than a little child being utterly absorbed in the wonder of the world around them.
 A sure fire way to do this is with a mini beast adventure at an RSPB wetland or nature reserve.
-Even better, this summer, the RSPB are putting on a range of activities ranging from boat trips to bug hunts.
+Even better, this summer, the RSPB are putting on a range of activities such as pond dipping and the Wild Challenge.
 If that’s not enough adventure, then sign up for the RSPB Big Wild Sleep Out for an overnight camping experience with some nature activities thrown in.

 12. Discover and Explore with a Treasure Hunt